Introducing SoapUI Pro:

 4 Important Features of SoapUI Pro

-Feature #1: Point to Click (Drag & Drop):
+Feature #1: Point to Click (Drag & Drop)

-Here is how you can do it:
+Here is how you can do it

 Make your project tree as below.
-We are going to add test request by dragging and dropping into another project.
+We are going to add a test request by dragging and dropping into another project.

-(Click image for enlarged view)
+(Click on the image for an enlarged view)

 - SoapUI Pro will ask us for confirmation.
 Choose Yes.

-- We will see Add Request to Testcase dialogue where we need to enter new request name
+- We will see Add Request to Testcase dialogue where we need to enter a new request name

 - Let me enter “GenerateBarCodeRequest” in the request text field.

 - Once it is done, click OK to save.
-Here’s the screenshot that shows newly added test case under the test suite.
+Here’s the screenshot that shows the newly added test case under the test suite.

-Similarly, we can add test suite or other nodes from one project to another project just by dragging and dropping.
+Similarly, we can add a test suite or other nodes from one project to another project just by dragging and dropping.

 Feature #2: Data Driven Testing